Updated: Jul 26

 I sit with a cup of tea, staring at a computer screen waiting for inspiration.
 A cat brushes against my leg and my focus breaks as I drop my gaze and hand to feel a soft familiar head.
 After providing an adequate ear and chin massage, my cat begins rubbing her face against my sock.
 What follows is a fast pang in my stomach that rises through my solar plexus, followed by anger in my chest and with a deep inhale, I acknowledge the fucking socks.

 While the relationship ended, the socks remained…for a number of reasons.
 First, functionality.
 My body temp runs cold and the socks are genius, they keep my toes warm while my feet never overheat or sweat!
-Folks who have this type of sock will know what I mean.
-Second, my heart wanted the socks because for a time I thought he would return, but he didn’t.
+Second, my heart wanted the socks because for a time I thought he would return.
+He didn’t.
 Third, with the financial position I am now in, I cannot afford to replace socks.

 This is a tough undertaking if you live and participate in western culture.
 If you are active in the practice of consumerism and want to practice gratitude, I highly recommend disconnecting from media, the internet, social networks, TV, radio- pretty much anything that is a platform to sell some-thing.
 Because the psychology of sales and the practice of capitalism is based on lack (what you don’t have).
 It is extra work trying be grateful (thankful for what you do have) while plugged into a system that actively brain washes us to believe our worth increases when we look a certain way, achieve a certain status, etc. However, a discussion on capitalism is not where I am headed (I digress).